failsafe-lib/failsafe/README.md

 #### Asynchronous Retries

 Asynchronous executions can be performed and retried on a [ScheduledExecutorService] or custom [Scheduler].
-They return a [FailsafeFuture] from which a result can be synchronously [retrieved][future-get].
+They return a Future from which a result can be synchronously retrieved.
 Execution [listeners](#event-listeners) can also be registered to learn when an execution completes:

 ```java
 Failsafe.with(retryPolicy)